ietf-teep/architecture/draft-ietf-teep-architecture.md

 {{CC-Overview}} and {{CC-Technical-Analysis}}.

-TEEs use hardware enforcement combined with software protection to secure TAs and its data.
+TEEs use hardware enforcement combined with software protection to secure TAs and their data.
 TEEs typically offer a more limited set of services to TAs than is normally available to Untrusted Applications.

 Not all TEEs are the same, however, and different vendors may have different